 Bahrain is built on generations of Islamic traditions which are rooted firmly in its culture and tribal heritage.
 These traditions have been passed down from generation to generation and form the cornerstone of everyday life for Bahraini family.
-The Bahrainis are friendly people who show tolerance and an open-minded approach to visitors in their country; but their culture and values should always be respected.
+Bahrainis are friendly people who show tolerance and an open-minded approach to visitors in their country; but Bahraini culture and values should always be respected.
 The culture and laws in Bahrain are designed to ensure that everyone is respectful of each other regardless of their faith and nationality.
-Visitors and residents alike should avoid types of improper conduct and behaviour which can otherwise lead to fines, imprisonment and deportation.
+Visitors and residents alike should avoid conduct and behaviour which might be perceived as breaching these norms as it may lead to prosecution resulting in fines, imprisonment and deportation.

 Social ethics and traditions

 Drunken behaviour in public or driving under the influence of alcohol is against the law, making the offender liable to a fine or imprisonment and/or deportation and withdrawal of the driving licence.
 Prison sentences are not uncommon.